Ratakor/ubik/README.md

-# Système 9
+# Ubik
-an operating system made with zig using Ubik as its kernel
+a kernel made with zig

 # TODO
 - use flanterm